 The program provides procedural guidelines to ensure that homeless students are not denied enrollment due to the lack of registration documentation at the time of enrollment.
-Homeless children and youth, including preschool age children, will be enrolled immediately pending obtainment of the necessary documents.
+Homeless children and youth, including preschool age children, will be enrolled immediately.
 The school counselor will assist parents, guardians, or unaccompanied youth in obtaining the proper documentation.